brownplt/iticse-in-flow-2014/report/discussion.md

 writing (Clear) has review writing.
 Software design (Clarke) has design reviews. etc. By exploiting this correspondence, one gets to teach two skills for one.

+0. To reuse peers or to not reuse peers for different rounds of reviews of the same assignment.